dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when an enum constant is being created using either a factory constructor or a generative constructor that isn't marked as being `const`.
+The analyzer produces this diagnostic when an enum value is being created using either a factory constructor or a generative constructor that isn't marked as being `const`.

 #### Example

-The following code produces this diagnostic because the enum constant `e` is being initialized by a factory constructor:
+The following code produces this diagnostic because the enum value `e` is being initialized by a factory constructor:

 ```dart
 enum E {